hybri-id/xampp_tools/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [X] Add compression to the database's backup to save space.
-- [x] Add htdocs backup tool
+- [ ] Add htdocs backup tool.
-- [x] Add a feature to backup/restore single database
+- [ ] Add a feature to backup/restore a single database.
-- [ ] Add Additional Features like make oneclick full backup or save server user/passwords in a file.
+- [ ] Add additional features like saving server's user/passwords in a file, or back up htdocs.
-- [ ] Add "components" document to improve the readme
+- [ ] Add "components" document to improve the readme.
 - [ ] Multi-language Support
+    - [x] English
     - [ ] Chinese
     - [ ] Spanish